Architecture

 The columned hall gives the exhibition space the character of a modern temple complex.

-Florian Steiniger, artistic director, Kunsthalle Krems
+Florian Steininger, artistic director, Kunsthalle Krems

 © KMK, Foto: Redtenbacher